snap, crackle and pop - how lfw is becoming ever more social

 Studying at Central Saint Martins in the late 70s and early 80s, the greatest change from Joe's time is of course the internet.
 "When I was studying there was no option but to wait to see what was happening at fashion week," he confessed with a smile.
 Whereas Charlie Casely-Hayford could live stream shows from the classroom and pass judgement in an instant, Joe's generation patiently waited for the theatre of a group presentation.
 "A week or two after the Paris shows, the Head of Fashion would conduct a slide projection presentation to show us the collections through hand drawn illustrations.
 It might sound dull now but there was so much excitement in the room during that presentation," he continued.
 "At that moment in time, that was our only connection with fashion weeks until they were published in magazines months later."
 Fast forward a few decades and connections are seemingly infinite.

 If last year belonged to the go-to casting couch of Instagram, 2015 might just be Snapchat's coming of age moment.
 From throwaway intimate poses to front line reporting, Snapchat has changed the most in recent months.
 Since it swaggered onto the smartphone scene and confidently dismissed the advances of Mark Zuckerberg, Snapchat has celebrated the way that users and their friends friends see the world.
 It's focus had been on throwaway fun.
-However, this january the young pretender of a platform launched a new way to explore stories from different editorial teams, Snapchat Discover.
+However, last month the young pretender of a platform launched a new way to explore stories from different editorial teams, Snapchat Discover.
 This is social media but not as we know it.
 By collaborating with media leaders, Snapchat are creating a browsable storytelling format that puts narrative first.
 With Discover, Snapchat is expressing a desire to be something other than a messaging service by dipping into news.
-As publishers and influencers alike clamour to be part of Snapchat's blink and you'll miss it conversation, those chosen for Snapchat Discover share carefully considered content every twenty four hours.
+As publishers and influencers alike clamor to be part of Snapchat's blink and you'll miss it conversation, those chosen for Snapchat Discover share carefully considered content every twenty four hours.
 Having launched with CNN, Vice, Cosmopolitan, Daily Mail and ESPN, an increasing number of fashion and lifestyle publications are joining the feed for fashion week.
 Snapchat might just be our next addiction.

 "It's obvious why fashion and social media is a marriage made in heaven.
 "The thrilling immediacy of social media is like crack cocaine to an industry terrified of being passé," reflected Anders Christian Madsen in his think piece, Snap, tag, post, repeat - how fashion became addicted to social media.
-Eight months on and there's no sign of social sobriety, if anything, the real-time hits that we crave are harder, better, faster and stronger.
+Seven months from publishing and there's no sign of social sobriety, if anything, the real-time hits that we crave are harder, better, faster and stronger.
 With that it mind, allow me to facilitate your next fix.
-See fashion through our filter by liking us on Facebook and following us on Twitter and Instagram.
+See fashion week through our filter by liking us on Facebook and following us on Twitter and Instagram.

 Text Steve Salter